 The experience

-I also added some typing shortcuts:
+I also added some helpful keyboard shortcuts: